 Particle accelerator for the European XFEL X-ray laser operational.
 World’s longest superconducting linear accelerator

 The international X-ray laser European XFEL has reached one of its final major milestones on the way to scientific user operation.
-DESY has successfully commissioned the particle accelerator, which drives the X-ray laser along its full length.
+Italy is one of the main partners of the collaboration led by DESY that has designed, constructed and successfully commissioned the particle accelerator, which drives the X-ray laser along its full length.

 Accelerated electrons have passed through the complete 2.1 kilometre length of the accelerator tunnel.
 In the next step, the energy of the electrons will be raised further, before being sent into a magnetic slalom section where the bright X-ray laser light will be generated.
 This first lasing is planned for May.
 DESY is the largest shareholder of the European XFEL and is responsible for the construction and operation of the superconducting linear accelerator.